IronTooch/AnsibleSnippets-VSCode/README.md

  - wait_for_connection – Waits until remote system is reachable/usable
  - yum – Manages packages with the yum package manager

-### ansible.netcommon
- - telnet – Executes a low-down and dirty telnet command

 ### ansible.posix (10 remaining)
  - acl – Set and retrieve file ACL information.
  - at – Schedule the execution of a command or script file via the at command